-A small button labeled D adjacent to the Organize button indicates the current state of delay compensation in the mixer:
+A small button labeled D on the right-hand side of the mixer adjacent to the Fader line indicates the current state of delay compensation in the mixer:

 A stable green indicates that delays are compensated.

 Stable red indicates that delays are not compensated.